JoseNunoOliveira/jno/costa/costa.md

 Teófilo Braga ([1879](https://purl.pt/63)):

-> "*The name of Antonio da Costa, illustrating both the Portuguese art and one of the great in this chorus of victims of obscurantism, resurfaces today as a protest in our history.
-This is why in any sense we will always proclaim the publication of his letters as a national service.*"
+> "*The name of Antonio da Costa, illustrating the Portuguese art and one of the great in this chorus of victims of obscurantism, resurfaces today as a protest in our history.
+This is why in every sense we will always proclaim the publication of his letters as a national service.*"

 Sure!
 But now it's time to praise him for what, more than anything else, he was: